Finding the right testing tool from all the available automation testing tools is tough.

 - This is probably one of the most popular website automation testing tools listed.
 In fact, you can't start a list of automation tools without having Selenium first.

-It also is the software that I think started the Agile and DevOps automation revolution and tool in most demand in SDET job descriptions.
+It also is the quality software that I think started the Agile and DevOps automation revolution and tool in most demand in SDET job descriptions.

 Cucumber was not designed to be an automation test tool; it’s a tool that helps conversation and removes ambiguity from requirements before your team invests time in writing code.

 However, it does have a unique benefit; once you’ve got test scenarios created, you can generate what they can “executable specifications,” using whatever automation library is supported by the programming language that you use.

 - Although Cucumber’s main benefit is helping communication and collaboration, many teams use it simply as an automated testing tools framework.

-If you need an automated test tool Java-based framework that integrates with behavior-driven development (BDD) tools such as Cucumber and JBehave, and lets you keep your test scenarios at a high level while accommodating lower-level implementation details in your reports, Serenity BDD (formerly Thucydides) might be the tool for you.
+If you need an automated test tool Java-based framework that integrates with behavior-driven development (BDD) tools such as Cucumber and JBehave, and lets you keep your test creation at a high level while accommodating lower-level implementation details in your reports, Serenity BDD (formerly Thucydides) might be the tool for you.
 It's designed to make writing automated acceptance and regression tests easier.